MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/New-SPWOPISuppressionSetting.md

 ### -WhatIf
 Displays a message that describes the effect of the command instead of executing the command.
-For more information, type the following command: get-help about_commonparameters.
+For more information, type the following command: `get-help about_commonparameters`.

 ```yaml
 Type: SwitchParameter